teaching the awesome potential of being human

 Presidents Achievement Award – Junior Man of the Year – Hiram College

-State of Ohio - Ohio Senate - community leadership
+State of Ohio - Ohio Senate - Community leadership

-United States Congress - community leadership
+United States Congress - Community leadership

 Cleveland City Schools - Tuskegee Airmen values and community involvement

-City of Cleveland - recognition of community contributions
+City of Cleveland - Recognition of community contributions

 United States Air Force - for Leadership Presentations